 Donating blood is a simple process that does not consume a lot of time, yet the importance of it to others can be life changing.
 Cancer patients, sickle cell patients, surgical patients, accident victims, orthopedic and obstetric patients are just a few who benefit from donated blood.

-The HSA Blood Bank at the Cayman Islands Hospital collects between 800 and 1,000 units of blood per year.
-In terms of gallons, that is 95,000 to 120,000 gallons, and more is needed.
+The HSA Blood Bank at the Cayman Islands Hospital collects over 1,000 units of blood per year.
+In terms of gallons, that is over 120,000 gallons, and more is needed.

 There are some criteria for the public who wish to donate, which are in-line with international standards and not imposed only in the Cayman Islands.

 Donors must be at least 18, or 17 with parental consent, weigh more than 110 lbs, and be fit and in good health.
 You will find out for sure if you are eligible to donate on the day after a mini physical exam and health history questionnaire and tests for hemoglobin and blood pressure, which aim to protect both the donor and future recipients of the blood.

 Certain medical conditions, and previous or present residence in health risk areas, such as malaria endemic areas, may exclude potential donors.
 Persons who visited or lived in the UK between Jan 1, 1980 and Dec 31, 1996 for a cumulative time of 3 months, or received a blood transfusion in the UK or France since Jan 1, 1980 are excluded from donating blood because of the risk of transmitting variant Creutzfelt-Jacob disease (vCJD) for which no test is available for detection.
 The same also applies to those who lived in or visited the rest of Europe from Jan 1, 1980 to present and spent a total of five years or more there, including time spent in the UK.